The Best Podcast Mic

 What Type of Mic is Best For Podcasts?

-There isn’t one end-all-be-all answer as to which is the best microphone for podcasting but being able to differentiate them will easily aid you in figuring out the one microphone for you.
+There isn’t one end-all-be-all answer as to which is the best microphone for podcasting but being able to differentiate them will easily aid you in figuring out the one for you.

 USB Microphone

 Microphones that are powered by a USB connection have become extremely popular recently due to the huge rise in online content creation.
-Despite the simplicity, this makes for a great podcasting mic and is becoming a favorite for many content creators and YouTubers.
-USB-powered microphones operate on a plug-and-play system, meaning all you need to do is to connect the mic to your recording device with a USB port and you’re good to go.
+Despite the simplicity, this makes for a top-notch podcasting mic and is becoming a favorite for many content creators and YouTubers.
+USB-powered microphones operate on a plug-and-play system, meaning all you need to do is connect the mic to your recording device with a USB port and you’re good to go.

 A USB mic is a good choice if you’re looking at using a single mic for your podcast.
 If you have minimal studio space, a USB mic needs only minimal setup and space on your desk.
 You can opt to purchase your own stand if you want to give it more stability and height.
 An alternative is a headset mic, which allows for hands-free miking.

 Although not on the list, the Rode NT-USB is a favorite in the USB mics category.
 Many content creators use the Rode NT-USB because of its key features such as a durable build, sleek design, and most importantly, the quality it gives.
 The Rode NT-USB is one of the few USB mics that are compatible with other portable devices provided you have the correct adapter for it.
-In case you would like to know more about USB microphones, then here’s a guide on the best USB mics that we’ve created.
+In case you would like to know more about USB microphones, then here’s a guide on the best USB mics.

 XLR Microphone

 This microphone type is the industry standard in the pro audio world.
-Unlike a USB mic, the XLR mic will require an audio interface or mixer to connect to your device.
-While the setup of the XLR connector may be slightly complicated, a mic with an XLR connection offers a lot of flexibility and versatility.
-Widely used in professional recording studios, XLR mics and audio interfaces allow additional audio routing and processing to the recording setup.
+Unlike a USB mic, the XLR mic will require a USB audio interface or mixer to connect to your device.
+While the setup of the XLR connector may be slightly complicated, an XLR mic offers a lot of flexibility and versatility.

 Shotgun Microphone